 For example, forgetting a detail from an initial assessment (or not being able to transcribe written notes accurately) could have a considerable impact on the treatment plan being created for a client, which could in turn slow down the path to the desired client outcome.

 This is something everyone wants to avoid but, as the Software Advice study shows, simply bringing a tape recorder into every meeting is not the best solution as most individuals are less likely to share details if they feel uncomfortable.

 It's also time-consuming and inefficient for service providers to take the same notes twice - once on paper, and then later when entering into the agency's client management software system.

-At Athena Software, we embrace the need for clinicians, counselors and therapists to become increasingly mobile and that is why we are proud of how our web-based Penelope software application allows service providers to access their system from anywhere at any time.
+At Athena Software, we embrace the need for clinicians, counselors and therapists to become increasingly mobile and that is why we are proud of how our web-based software allows service providers to access their system from anywhere at any time.

 If you're interested in finding out more about Penelope for your nonprofit or social service organization, contact us today to request a free demo and begin the evaluation process!